 A person can easily understand the benefits of such blobs, basically "it lets us get rich and make the rules".

-But those benefits have largely evaporated and there is some risk of the blob mentality leading to catastrophe if it is not stopped.
+But those benefits have largely evaporated and there is real risk of the blob mentality leading to catastrophe if it is not stopped.

 Years ago it was possible for one country to militarily conquer another.
 All that was needed was adequate weapons and a confusing excuse.